oscarhealth/graphql-mock-factory/README.md

 //    lastName: 'sed do eiusmod tempor incididunt' } } }
 ```

-### Define realistic mock functions
+### Defining mock functions

 By default, the server will generate valid random values for most field types.
-While this is helpful to quickly get started, it can be confusing to work with non-realistic values.
-That's why we recommend you define realistic mock functions that you share with your team.
+While this is helpful to quickly get started, it can be confusing to work with gibberish values.
+That's why we recommend you define realistic looking mock functions that you share with your team.

 ```javascript
 // Here we use `faker-js` to generate realistic mock data.